 HMS Lion, Beatty’s flagship, had barely missed an identical fate when hit at 1600 hours.

 Right prior to the fate of the Queen Mary, each Beatty and Hipper had ordered destroyer torpedo strikes on the other to reduce pressure.
 Under this fresh hazard, Hipper broke off the battle briefly at 1636 hours by a turn to THE eastward.
 At this point, nevertheless, the Light cruiser HMS Southampton, commanded by the notable Commodore Goodenough, positioned a bit in front of Beatty, spotted the lead warships of Scheer’s main body arriving up from the south.
 Hipper had carried out his task perfectly and the stage was at this point Beatty’s.

-Despite the fact that shocked by the moving armada, Beatty didn’t delay to be destroyed, rotating on his heel at 1646 hours and choosing the fastest course to Jellicoe’s location, at this point some 50 miles towards the north-west.
+Despite the fact that shocked by the moving armada, Beatty didn’t delay being destroyed, rotating on his heel at 1646 hours and choosing the fastest course to Jellicoe’s location, at this point some 50 miles (ca. 80 km) towards the north-west.
 Beatty had now ended up being the lure, the options for serving up the unaware Scheer, right now in joyful entire cry, into the thankful arms of the Grand Fleet.
 To perform this successfully, he had either to stay alive as well as guarantee that Hipper’s marauding battlecruisers didn’t spot Jellicoe too soon.

 Battle Fleet action